-This form must be on file with the School Transportation Unit in order to sell used school buses to any Colorado school district (per Colorado Minimum Standards for School Transportation Vehicles, (1 CCR 301-25, 6.04).
+This form must be on file with the School Transportation Unit in order to sell used school buses to any Colorado school district (per Colorado Minimum Standards for School Transportation Vehicles 1 CCR 301-25, Section 4204-R-6.04.
 There is no fee for registering.
 Colorado school districts will be notified of the registered dealerships.

-STU 8 - CDE Small Vehicle Pre-Trip/Post Trip Vehicle Inspection Form - This form must be completed "Per 42-R-20.03 Pre-Trip and Post Inspection requirements for small vehicles as determined in 301-25- 5.06 shall include at a minimum ALL items listed on this form.
+STU 8 - CDE Small Vehicle Pre-Trip/Post Trip Vehicle Inspection Form - This form must be completed as required in 1 CCR 301-26, Section 4204-R-8.00 Pre-trip/Post-trip Vehicle Inspection shall include at a minimum ALL items listed on this form.
 This form shall be maintained in the transportation department for a minimum of 6 months.

-STU 9 - CDE Pre-Trip/Post Trip Vehicle Inspection Form - This form must be completed "Per 42-R-20.02 Pre-Trip and Post Inspection requirements for multifunction vehicles, school bus as determined in 301-25 5.05 and 5.07 shall include at a minimum ALL items listed on this form.
+STU 9 - CDE School Bus, Multifunction Bus, Motor Carrier Pre-Trip/Post Trip Vehicle Inspection Form - This form must be completed as required in 1 CCR 301-26, Section 4204-R-8.00 Pre-trip/Post-trip Vehicle Inspection shall include at a minimum ALL items listed on this form.
 This form shall be maintained in the transportation department for a minimum of 6 months.